PennyLaneAI/pennylane/doc/code/templates.rst

   like the layers in a neural network.
 They usually contain only trainable parameters.

 * Embeddings, found in :mod:`pennylane.templates.embeddings`, encode input features into the quantum state of the circuit.
+Hence, they take a feature vector as an argument.
 These embeddings can also depend on trainable parameters, in which case the embedding is learnable.

 The following templates of each type are available: